Egida-Kassandra/kassandra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-Kassandra analyzes user activity and detects anomalous behaviour  in HTTP requests that could be identifies as non-malicious by other systems.
+Kassandra analyzes user activity and detects anomalous behaviour  in HTTP requests that could be identified as non-malicious by other systems.
 Kassandra allows designing of anomaly detection policies.
 Kassandra is part of the project Egida and Kassandra, Egida can be checked <a href="https://github.com/antonioalfa22/egida">here</a>.

 ## Prerequisites